Paternal care: Evolutionary Perspectives on Paternal Care in Primates

-The Paternal Care hypothesis: Paternal care and investment will be designated to biological offspring, increasing the infant's chance of survival, and therefore increasing the male's own fitness.
-This hypothesis requires the on male to use recognition and behavioural cues to distinguish their own offspring from other infants.
-Paternal uncertainty is high in multimale-multifemale primate groups so males must use these cues to recognize and bias care towards their own offspring.
-This allows males to provide both short and long-term investment for infants.
-Primates living in monogamous pairs or single-male groups exhibit high paternity certainty and assist with the Paternal Care hypothesis.
+The parental care hypothesis suggests that males of a species will invest parent care and investment to their own biological offspring, which increases the infant's chance of survival, thereby increasing the male's own fitness.
+This hypothesis relies on males being able to recognize their own offspring using phenotypic or behavioral cues, as paternity is uncertain in multi-male/multi-female primate groups.
+These cues allow males in these groups to provide short- and long-term investment in their genetic offspring.
+Conversely, primates living in monogamous pairs or single-male groups can rely on high paternity certainty and assist with the care in their offspring.